 Using “The Story of the World” curriculum, Westminster students learn history in a unique and exciting way.
 Westminster students are taught to understand and appreciate American and World History through a Christian worldview giving them an accurate perspective on why and how historical events occurred.

-Westminster faculty teach lower school science using a thematic approach with the belief that depth of knowledge is best obtained through investigation and exploration.
+Westminster instructors teach lower school science using a thematic approach with the belief that depth of knowledge is best obtained through investigation and exploration.
 Science class consists of hands-on experiences and interactive note-booking.

-Westminster teaches Bible classes using “The Gospel Project” curriculum which allows students to read, study and learn how stories in the Bible point to Jesus.
+Westminster teaches Bible classes using “The Gospel Project” curriculum in first grade and “Veritas” in second through fifth grades which allow students to read, study and learn how stories in the Bible point to Jesus.
 Each week, lower school students attend chapel where they learn more about God through music and chapel speakers.
 Prayer and scripture memorization are integral parts of this curriculum.

 Third through fifth grade students take Latin weekly.
-We believe that studying Latin allows students to develop a deeper understanding of the English language since the majority of English words have Latin roots.
+We believe that studying Latin allows students to develop a deeper understanding of the English language, as well as begin a basic study of word morphology and etymology.

-Lower school students participate in music classes twice each week.
+Lower school students participate in music class each week.
 In this class, students learn to read music, sing on pitch, and perform on stage.
-Students participate in the Christmas and spring musical performances, as well as Grandparents’ Day.
-Students may also elect to take private piano lessons during the school day.
+Students participate in the Christmas, chapel, and spring musical performances, as well as Grandparents Day.

 Westminster students participate in an art program that encourages them to explore and create through a variety of mediums.
 Lower school students study periods of art history and the famous works and artists that comprised those eras.
 Lessons are aligned to complement and enhance the time periods students study in history.

 Lower School classrooms use iPads periodically to enhance learning in the classrooms.
-Also, third grade students begin Technology class where they learn typing and valuable computer skills.
+Also, third through fifth grade students take Technology class as an elective where they learn basic typing, coding, and computer skills.

 The lower school physical education program focuses on introducing children to a variety of physical activities including basic level sports and fitness.
 Students participate in this program once a week and also have daily recess.

-Westminster’s library serves a Pre-K- 12th grade population and contains more than 8,000 books for a wide range of interests.
+Westminster’s library serves a Pre-K-12th grade population and contains more than 8,000 books for a wide range of interests.
 Our primary goal is to instill in our students a lifelong love of reading and learning.
-Students in kindergarten through second grade come weekly to the library.
+All lower school students come weekly to the library.
 This time is used to teach library skills and research techniques as well as to check out books and listen to books being read by parent volunteers.

-Students attend chapel every Friday.
-Parents are welcome to attend.
+Students attend chapel weekly, and parents are always welcome to attend.
 Chapel time is an opportunity for lower school students to engage in worship and pray together.

 Field trips enhance classroom learning by providing real life experiences outside the walls of the school.
-Lower school students at Westminster participate in field trips to places such as the William Harris Homestead, the Botanical Gardens, the Oconee Civic Center, Sandy Creek Nature Center, Fernbank, the Recycling Center, Andersonville, and Jekyll Island 4-H Center.
+Lower school students at Westminster participate in field trips to places such as the William Harris Homestead, the Botanical Gardens, the Oconee Civic Center, Sandy Creek Nature Center, Fernbank, Wahsega, i-Fly, and Jekyll Island 4-H Center.